ChunAllen/AWS-CDA/Section-4  EBS & EFS/4-1 Load Balancer.md

 # Load Balancer
 * Are servers that forward internet traffic to multiple serves (EC2) downstreams
 * frontline for the user and their request will go thru different server.
+* Provides static DNS name that we can use in our application.

 ## Why use load balancer?
 * Spread load across multiple downstream instances